-Click here to read an interview with the artist and Cinque Hicks in Creative Loafing, September 7, 2010
+Click here for an interview with the artist and Cinque Hicks, Creative Loafing, September 7, 2010

 John Q is an idea collective interested in public scholarship, interventions, and memory.
 Through our projects, we seek to expand notions of archival research, as well as experiment with different ways we might be in relation to the past.

 The collective’s name references “John Q. Public.”
 The “public” is left understood, though the work is considered a kind of public scholarship, and the “Q” is left hanging to reference our interest in queer tactics.
 The collective was founded by Wesley Chenault, Andy Ditzler and Joey Orr.